Local convergence of the FEM for the integral fractional Laplacian: Introduction

 Recently and independently a local error analysis similar to ours was derived in \cite{BLN20} using different techniques.
 Our result differs from the estimates \cite{BLN20} in two ways: First, while \cite{BLN20} provides local estimates in the energy norm, we additionally study the stronger local $H^1$-norm.
 Second, the slush term in \cite{BLN20} is in a different norm, the $L^2$-norm, whereas we obtain the $H^{s-1/2}$-norm.
 For $s<1/2$ this gives a stronger estimate, but for $s>1/2$ a weaker estimate.
-With our techniques the slush term could also be weakened to even weaker norms (such as the $L^2$-norm for $s>1/2$), but we expressly chose the $H^{s-1/2}$-norm in the slush term, as -- using a duality argument -- weaker norms would not give better convergence rates due to the limited regularity of the dual problem.
+With our techniques the slush term could also be weakened to even weaker norms (such as the $L^2$-norm for $s>1/2$).
+However, we chose the $H^{s-1/2}$-norm for the slush term since for quasi-uniform meshes the use of weaker norms would not give better convergence rates due to the limited regularity of the pertinent dual problem.

 The paper is structured as follows: Section~\ref{sec:mainresults} provides the model problem, the discretization by a lowest order Galerkin method and the main result, Theorem~\ref{thm:local}, which presents the local error estimate in the $H^1$-norm, \eqref{eq:mainresult}.
-If the solution is smoother locally, the improvement in the local convergence rates are stated in Corollary~\ref{cor:local}.
+If the solution is smoother locally, the improvement in the local convergence rates are stated in Corollary~\ref{cor:local} for the case of quasi-uniform meshes.

 Section~\ref{sec:proofs} provides the proofs of the main results as well as the corresponding result for the energy norm.
 Finally, the numerical examples in Section~\ref{sec:numerics} confirm the sharpness of the theoretical local convergence rates of our main result. \\